ecki/VaadinSecurityPlayground/README.md

 ==========================

 This is a project for researching various aspects related to VAADIN web framework related to typically security problems of web applications (especially XSS and CSRF).
+It uses JSoup for HTML sanitation.

 https://github.com/ecki/VaadinSecurityPlayground